koudyk/koudyk.github.io/src/content/posts/2025-12-03_create-content-schema_website/index.md

 ![](posts_technical-metadata.png)

-**Version 4 (initial submission): Dublin core in a simplified table**
+**Version 4 (initial submission): Dublin Core in a simplified table**

 - I decided to remove the XML implementation snippets for my submission.
 I figured I might include that in the assignment where I was going to create integrated systems for this website.
-My initiall submission for the content-schema assignment looked like this:
+My initial submission for the content-schema assignment looked like this:

 ![](submitted_content-schema.webp)

 **Version 5 (final version for this post): Back to the website template's metadata schema for blog posts**

 - In the end, I decided to stick with the schema for blog posts that came with the website template.
 This is because I know that when coding in unfamiliar languages, it is best to start with incremental changes rather than re-designing the entire system from scratch.
 - This is the version that I included in my 'Create - Systems Integration' assignment.
 I received feedback that I might want to further differentiate between `Subject` and `Skill`.
-I think that made sense at that time because I did't have many skills listed.
+I think that made sense at that time because I didn't have many skills listed.
 But I think the distinction will be more clear once I've added posts where I used different skills, such as Python, Git, academic writing, international collaboration, etc. I think that simply having more examples there will make the categories more distinct.